JOB ALERT: Alro Steel is hiring

-MICHIGAN (WLNS)— Alro Steel, and metal manufacturing company is hiring for jobs at all four of it’s Mid-Michigan locations.
+MICHIGAN (WLNS)— Alro Steel is hiring for jobs at all four of it’s Mid-Michigan locations.

 Those locations include, Potterville, Lansing, Charlotte and Jackson.